-Only share confidential information if you
+Only share confidential information if you are authorized to do so.

-Make sure to follow company policies
+Make sure to follow company policies and procedures to share confidential information in a safe and secure manner.
+For example, a non-disclosure agreement should be executed before sharing confidential information outside of the organization.

-and procedures to share confidential information in a safe and secure manner.
-For example, a non-disclosure agreement should be executed before sharing confidential information outside of the a need to know; if in doubt, confirm with management or a member of the Global Law and Compliance Department before
+Only share confidential information with other Wolters Kluwer employees who have a need to know; if in doubt, confirm with management or a member of the Global Law and Compliance Department before disclosing information.